Constellation-Labs/documentation-hub/learn/tools-resources/02-network-fees-litepaper.md

 Homogeneous node configurations transitioning to heterogeneous configurations to support independent scaling of the Global L0 and DAG L1, as well as metagraph layers.

-As the network evolves to further support independent scaling of validator nodes, it paves the way for a more sustainable economic model with new opportunities to contribute as a node operator.
+As the network evolves to further support independent scaling of network layers, it paves the way for a more sustainable economic model with new opportunities to contribute as a node operator.
 This model not only rewards participants fairly but also ensures that the network remains robust against external threats and scalable in the face of growing demand.
-This approach fosters an environment where economic activities contribute positively to the community, environment, and overall network health.
-It encourages a diverse range of participants to contribute to the network's security and decentralization, thereby strengthening the ecosystem.
+Node operators will have the flexibility to serve as validators in independent global network layers and metagraph layers, either individually or as hybrid nodes that validate for multiple layers simultaneously.
+This flexibility will significantly expand the pool of node operators, thereby enhancing the network's overall strength.

 ### Incentivizing Builders